Table of Contents

 Google Earth Pro

-The Google Earth Pro app, in Windows, on a desktop computer, can show location and elevation if you went to use the “Ruler” tool to draw a “path”.
+The Google Earth Pro app, in Windows, on a desktop computer, can show location and elevation if you use the “Ruler” tool to draw a “path”.
 Google Earth will calculate and display “slope”, a % of distance along a path (“grade” in the language of Garmin).
+Finding a precise levation in Google Earth depends on:

 Smart Phone Apps (Android)